seirana/DEviRank/README.md

 **Evidence-Weighted Drug Ranking via Network-Based Proximity Analysis**

-DEviRank is a network-based drug efficacy screening framework that ranks candidate drugs based on their proximity to disease-associated genes in a protein–protein interaction (PPI) network.
-It extends classical interactome-based proximity methods by integrating **path-level network evidence** with **curated drug–gene interaction confidence**, enabling interpretable and statistically robust drug prioritization.
+DEviRank is a network-based drug prioritization framework that ranks candidate drugs according to their network proximity to disease-associated genes in a protein–protein interaction (PPI) network.
+Building on classical interactome-based proximity measures, DEviRank aggregates evidence from bounded simple paths between drug targets and disease genes and integrates this with curated drug–gene interaction confidence scores.
+The resulting formulation provides an interpretable, evidence-weighted ranking while enabling statistical assessment through degree-preserving random sampling.

 This repository accompanies the DEviRank method described in my LNCS publication and provides a fully reproducible implementation, supplementary analyses, and documentation.